fedeperin/harry-potter-api-english/README.md

 If you want to download the code, execute by terminal with Node js installed  ``npm i json-server``

 ## How to use
-If you are using JavaScript you can copy and paste the following code to use the API<br>
+If you are using JavaScript you can copy and paste the following code to use this API<br>
 ```javascript
 fetch("https://fedeperin-harry-potter-api-en.herokuapp.com/db")
 	.then((res) => res.json())